forged-ui/support/README.md

 ## Known Issues

-- **Use delete() to clear values** - Some people have experienced an error mentioning  You can just dismiss this and add your API key, this should then go away until we've found out why!
-- **MetaScrape Error** - When a website is inaccessible MetaScrape shouts really loudly, will be looking to hadnle this.
+- **Windows 10 Notifications** - These do not currently work due to a bug in Electron -> https://www.electronjs.org/docs/tutorial/notifications#windows will be continuing to try and resolve this.

 ## Anything Else?